 Minnesota is a "no-fault" state, meaning that the only grounds you need to cite when filing for divorce is an "irretrievable breakdown of the marriage relationship."

-Before you file for divorce, you can take a few steps to make the process easier:
+Before you file for divorce in MN, you can take a few steps to make the process easier:

 Speaking of property division, Minnesota is fairly unique in handling the division of assets and liabilities.
 All assets and debts acquired during your marriage will be considered marital property, with the exception of gifts or inheritance.
 The court will then divide assets "equitably" among both parties.